Discover the Magic of Painting with

 Did you know we hardly use any brushes when painting with Cold Wax Medium?
 We can use soft pastels and oil sticks for scribbling?
 Throw in some pigments?
 In this guide you will find all about the tools, substrates, paints, pigments and more!

-I am Marina - your painting guide on the figurative cold wax painting journey!
+I am Marina - your coach on your cold wax painting journey!”

 Learn more about the cold wax medium on my blog!